junxit/us-congress-bills-111/metadata.md

 - 2010-07-27 — Ms. Markey (CO) moved to suspend the rules and pass the bill.
 - 2010-07-27 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 23 (Roll no. 471). (text: CR H6068)
 - 2010-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 23 (Roll no. 471).(text: CR H6068)
+- 2010-07-28 — Received in the Senate.
+- 2010-08-03 — Read twice and referred to the Committee on Environment and Public Works.